protofire/eth-cli/CONTRIBUTING.md

 #### Branching Model

-eth-cli project maintain one stable branch:
+eth-cli project maintains one stable branch:

   - **`master`**, for latest full releases and work targeting a patch release